 In consultation with our actuaries, we annually review and determine the discount rates to be used in valuing our postretirement obligations.
 With the exception of the ADPP, the assumed discount rate for each pension plan reflects market rates for high quality corporate bonds currently available.
 Our discount rate is determined by evaluating yield curves consisting of large populations of high quality corporate bonds.
 The projected pension benefit payment streams are then matched with the bond portfolios to determine a rate that reflects the liability duration unique to our plans.
 As of December 29, 2018, the discount rate for the ADPP after reflecting plan termination was set based on estimated insurer pricing.
-As of December 29, 2018, a .25% increase in the discount rate in the U.S. would have decreased our year-end projected benefit cost for the coming year by approximately \$.04 million.
-Conversely, a .25% decrease in the discount rate in the U.S. would have increased our year-end projected benefit obligation by approximately \$24 million and decreased expected periodic benefit cost for the coming year by approximately \$34 million and increased expected periodic benefit cost for the coming year by approximately \$34 million.
-Conversely, a .25% decrease in the discount rate associated with our international plans would have decreased our year-end projected benefit obligation by \$34 million and increased expected periodic benefit cost for the coming year by approximately \$2 million.
-Conversely, a .25% decrease in the discount rate associated with our international plans would have increased our year-end projected benefit obligation by approximately \$2 million and decreased expected periodic benefit cost for the coming year by approximately \$2 million and decreased expected periodic benefit cost for the coming year by approximately \$2 million and decreased expected periodic benefit cost for the coming year by approximately \$2 million.
+As of December 29, 2018, a .25% increase in the discount rate in the U.S. would have decreased our year-end projected benefit obligation by approximately \$24 million and increased expected periodic benefit cost for the coming year by approximately \$2.4 million.
+Conversely, a .25% decrease in the discount rate and decreased expected periodic benefit cost for the coming year by approximately \$1.4 million.
+Conversely, a .25% decrease in the discount rate associated with our international plans would have decreased our year-end projected benefit obligation by approximately \$2.4 million and decreased expected periodic benefit cost for the coming year by approximately \$2.4 million.
+Conversely, a .25% decrease in the discount rate associated with our international plans would have decreased our year-end projected benefit obligation by approximately \$2.4 million.
+Conversely, a .25% decrease in the discount rate associated with our international plans would have decreased our year-end projected benefit cost for the coming year by approximately \$2 million.
+Conversely, a .25% decrease in the discount rate associated with our international plans would have increased expected periodic benefit cost for the coming year by approximately \$2 million.
+Conversely, a .25% decrease in the discount rate associated with our in